-Morning sickness, also known as nausea gravidarum, nausea/vomiting of pregnancy (NVP), emesis gravidarum, and pregnancy sickness is a condition that affects around 80 percent of all pregnant females.
+Morning sickness is also known as nausea gravidarum, nausea/vomiting of pregnancy (NVP), emesis gravidarum, and pregnancy sickness.
+For many women, the symptoms of morning sickness are their first signs of pregnancy.

 Fast facts on morning sickness